gin-gonic/gin/README.md

 - Rendering built-in
 - Extendable

-For more feature details, please see the [Gin website](https://gin-gonic.com/docs/introduction/).
+For more feature details, please see the [Gin website introduction](https://gin-gonic.com/docs/introduction/).

 ## Getting started